audreylamy/42_Camagru/README.md

 # Camagru
-📸 Instagram-like web app using HTML + CSS + PHP + JAVASCRIPT + MYSQL.
+📸 Instagram-like web app.
 This is the first project of 42 school's web branch.
 No libraries were allowed for this project (both front and back), everything was handcrafted.

+# Technology stack

+  • Front: HTML5, CSS3, Javascript, Ajax
+  • Back: PHP, MySQL

 # Features
   • User features